Saturday, September 29, 2018 at the National Humanities Center

-The National Humanities Center is hosting a one-day symposium for educators that explores the complex landscape of the Transatlantic Slave Trade through archival investigations.
-Featuring source documents and artifacts from the National Archives of the United Kingdom, participants will learn hands-on strategies for unpacking the layers of this global system.
-Geography will be used as the organizing theme for each investigation, making the workshop accessible and transferable to any grade level or classroom setting.
+The National Humanities Center hosted a one-day symposium for educators that explored the complex landscape of the Transatlantic Slave Trade through archival investigations.
+Using source documents and artifacts from the National Archives of the United Kingdom, participants learned hands-on strategies for unpacking the layers of this global system.
+Geography was used as the organizing theme for each investigation, making the workshop accessible and transferable to any grade level or classroom setting.

 Payne is head of education and outreach at The National Archives where he leads the development and delivery of services for teachers, students, and community groups.
 He is an internationally-recognized expert on the use of archival material for teaching, an award-winning digital resources developer, and a highly sought-after presenter for conferences and workshops.